eLearning

 How Training Benefits Technology Change Management

-I would like to think this is obvious but just as it’s not fair to say IT applications are obvious, it’s also not fair to say training is obvious.
+I want to think this is obvious, but just as it’s not fair to say IT applications are obvious, it’s also not fair to say training is obvious.
 Since communication can only do so much to tell people about upcoming changes and how they will affect employees, training is typically a necessary part of every IT project launch.

 Some basic training can be included in communications, but it can only go so far.
 Things like how to log in, request access, and other basic steps of a new change are best left to communication.
-That’s because they’re simple enough for perhaps a graphic that can go into an email or a simple job aid with a few steps.
+That’s because they’re simple enough for a graphic to go into an email or a simple job aid with a few steps.

-But, when it comes to making the change from one way of doing things to another, training is an essential part of making that adjustment and change.
-When an organization launches new technology, it’s not necessary to make experts out of everyone, but it is necessary to give employees the minimum knowledge they need to do their jobs.
+But, when it comes to changing from one way of doing things to another, training is essential to making that adjustment and change.
+When an organization launches new technology, making experts out of everyone is unnecessary.
+Still, giving employees the minimum knowledge they need to do their jobs is essential.

-When training is done well, by the time employees have to use the new process or system, they’ll know how to use it effectively for their job.
+When training is done well, when employees have to use the new process or system, they’ll know how to use it effectively for their job.
 That means they’re not experts, but they can do the most essential tasks for their job.

-When employees feel like they were allowed to learn new software before being thrown in, the organization will benefit in several different ways.
+When employees feel they can learn new software before being thrown in, the organization will benefit in several ways.

-1. Employees feel supported and are not simply thrown into the job without proper support.
+1. Employees feel supported and are not thrown into the job without proper support.

 2. When people feel comfortable in their jobs and well supported, they’ll be happier.

-3. People who are trained well will also be more efficient at their jobs because they’ll know how to do it better using all the tools IT gives them.
+3. People trained well will also be more efficient at their jobs because they’ll know how to do it better using all the tools IT gives them.

-That means training has a direct effect on change management and how successful that process is.
-When change is managed properly for a tech project, training will play a big role in it.
+That means training directly affects change management and how successful that process is.
+Training will play a big role when change is managed properly for a tech project.

 Every part of change management’s effect on technology change is positively impacted by good training.